Nightshade Free BBQ Sauce (AIP, Paleo, GF)

 This will stay fresh in the fridge for about 5 days in an airtight container.

-Date- Soaked and pitted.
+Dates- I generally used Medjool dates.
+They should be soaked and pitted.
 You can sub in more apricots for the dates if you choose.

 Dried Apricots- These should be soaked first.
 Go with organic if possible.